0xalexbel/ixcdv/README.md

 - Designed to run within Microsoft VSCode IDE.
 - Is fully local. **ixcdv** does not rely on any external online services (with the unique exception of Docker which has to access https://docker.io when images are built for the first time).
 - Every iExec service is running natively on your Mac, outside of any container.
+- Full **VSCode** support.
+You can run and debug every single iExec piece of software directly withing VSCode.
-- **ixcdv** comes with a minimal CLI allowing you to interact & perform tests with a local iExec cloud infrastructure.
+- **ixcdv** comes with a minimal CLI allowing you to interact & perform tests with a local iExec cloud stack.
 - in conjunction to its integrated CLI, **ixcdv** also supports the official [iExec CLI](https://github.com/iExecBlockchainComputing/iexec-sdk).
 You can run any **iexec-sdk** command against your local testing environment.
-- **ixcdv** is trivial to uninstall and leaves nothing behind on your mac.
+- **ixcdv** is trivial to uninstall and leaves nothing behind on your Mac.

 ## Limitations